lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

-# Video Calls in Lowcoder
+# Video Calls in OpenFlower

 Collaboration features, especially interactive video calls, in customer-facing and internal employee apps are crucial for modern Applications.&#x20;